kostekIV/private-insurance/README.md

 Project back-end was created in `Rust`.
 Communication between uses `Tide` framework.
 ## How to run protocol
-Server receiving requests from UI can be run by
+To run server receiving requests go to `priv-ins` folder and run it by
 ```
 cargo run
 ```
-In `priv-ins` folder.

-There exists file `priv-ins/variable_config.json`.
+To give values to variables used in protocol modify file `priv-ins/variable_config.json`.
 It contains an array of private inputs for nodes.
-Each input is a map from VariableId to Value.
+Each input is a map from variable name to Value.
 Example config is:
 ```
 {
     "Nodes": [